AshishA26/AshishA26/README.md

 ### Hello there! 👋
 I am a 1B Mechatronics Engineering student at the University of Waterloo.
 I have a strong passion for **robotics**, **circuits and electronics**, and **game design and development**.

-I am an active member on the **Waterloo Aerial Robotics Group (WARG)**, a student design team at the forefront of autonomous drone technology.
+I am an active member on the **[Waterloo Aerial Robotics Group (WARG)](https://www.uwarg.com/)**, a student design team at the forefront of autonomous drone technology.

-In the past, I have worked on a variety of projects ranging from videos games using **Unreal Engine**, to embedded projects using microcontrollers such as **Arduino**.
+In the past, I have worked on a variety of projects ranging from embedded projects using microcontrollers such as **Arduino**, to videos games using **Unreal Engine**.
 Currently, I am working on Jetboat Racers, a multiplayer boat racing game with thrilling arcade physics.

-I am seeking a co-op (internship) for 4 months starting **May 2024**.

-Languages 📙:
-- C, C++, Python, HTML, CSS, JavaScript, Java

-Frameworks 💻:
-- React Native, Firebase, Node.js, MongoDB, Arduino

-Tools 🛠️:
-- Git, KiCad, Oscilloscope
-- SolidWorks, Autodesk (Fusion 360, Maya, Inventor)
-- Adobe (Photoshop, After Effects, Illustrator, Substance 3D Painter), Unreal Engine

 Here are some examples of the biggest projects that I have worked on (click on each of them to find out more):